-- Raising the limit for cases in the small claims court for all personal injury claims from £1,000 to £5,000
+- To raise the limit for cases in the small claims court for all road traffic accident personal injury claims from £1000 to £5000

-- Introduce a low, more rigid tariff system of compensation payments for claims with more significant injuries
+- To introduce a low and rigid tariff system of compensation payments for whiplash injuries lasting up to 2 years

-- Banning offers to settle claims without medical evidence.
+- To ban offers to settle whiplash claims without medical evidence

-MASS believes that these proposed measures are grossly unfair, disproportionate and will prevent accident victims from seeking the redress and justice they deserve.
-Far from combating fraud the proposals could end up encouraging more fraudulent claims.
-There is also little or no evidence that motor insurance premium customers will see a reduction in their premiums, with insurance companies likely to keep any limited savings.
+MASS believes that many of the proposed measures are grossly unfair, disproportionate and will prevent accident victims from seeking the redress and justice they deserve.
+Far from combating fraud they could end up encouraging more fraudulent claims and there is little or no evidence that motor insurance premiums will be reduced, with insurance companies likely to keep any savings made.

-In collaboration with other representative organisations of accident victims, MASS is working hard to develop our case to fight these proposals and will be robustly setting out our views in response to the consultation.
+In collaboration with other representative organisations of accident victims, MASS is working hard to fight these proposals, robustly setting out our views and highlighting the detrimental impact they will have.

-We believe that it is still not too late for the Government to take stock and allow the industry to come forward with a fairer and more proportionate programme to tackle fraudulent claims.
-Past cross-industry initiatives have demonstrated that so much more can be achieved by dialogue.
-The sector should be given time to discuss areas of possible common agreement.
+We believe that it is not too late for the new Government to take stock and allow the industry to come forward with a fairer and more proportionate programme to tackle fraudulent claims.
+Past cross-industry initiatives have demonstrated that so much more can be achieved by collaboration and dialogue and the sector should be given the opportunity and time to establish a workable and fair solution.

 What can you do?

-We strongly encourage you to contact your local MP and make them aware of these proposals and their potentially damaging impact on accident victims and the ability of solicitors to provide independent, professional legal advice.
+We strongly encourage you to contact your local MP after the election and make them aware of these proposals and their potentially damaging impact on accident victims and the ability of solicitors to provide independent, professional legal advice.